rowanmoul/ArchSecureDualBoot/README.md

 #### Generate the unique data with the TPM:
 ```
-# tpm2_getrandom 32 > pkseed.bin
+# tpm2_getrandom 32 > primary-key-seed.bin
-# printf `\x20\x00` > pkseedsize.bin
+# printf `\x20\x00` > primary-key-seed-size.bin
-# cat pkseedsize.bin pkseed.bin > pkunique.dat
+# cat primary-key-seed-size.bin primary-key-seed.bin > primary-key-unique.dat
 ```
 This will generate 32 random bytes with the TRNG, then create a 2-btye header to indicate the amount of data (32 bytes).
 This header is a UINT16 in little-endian byte order, which is why it is 0x2000, not 0x0020.
 Note that `printf`'s `\x` escape sequence only works for one byte, so we need it twice. `\x2000` will yield 3 bytes.
 `cat` is then used to contactenate the two parts into a single file.
-You only need to store `pkunique.dat` somewhere safe.
-The file extensions are not required for any purpose other than readability.
+You only need to store `primary-key-unique.dat` somewhere safe.
 Also note that this format for the unique data is specific to RSA primary keys (as in the default used below).
 For other types of primary keys, a different format is needed.
 Refer to the TPM Library Specification Part 2: Structures and search for TPMU_PUBLIC_ID.

 #### Generate the primary key with the unique data:
 ```
-# tpm2_creatprimary --unique-data pkunique.dat --key-context pkcontext.ctx
+# tpm2_creatprimary --unique-data primary-key-unique.dat --key-context primary-key.context
 ```
-`--key-context pkcontext.ctx` saves the key's context to a file for reference later.
+`--key-context primary-key.context` saves the key's context to a file for reference later.
 This context is useful so long as the primary key is in the TPM's memory, in order to more easily reference it in subsequent commands but has no other purpose.
-There are many more options for this command, but in this case we are sticking to the defaults as they are the most compatible.
-I will list them below without much additional detail (see the manpage).
+There are many more options for this command, but in this case we are sticking to the defaults as they are plenty secure and the most compatible.
+I will list them below without much additional detail (see the manpage for details).
 - Heirarchy: Owner
 - Algorithm: `rsa2048:null:aes128cfb`
   - Many TPMs won't offer much better than this as the spec doesn't require it.
 Depending on which version of the spec your TPM conforms to, it may also have `aes256` but it is recommended to use algorithms with matching key strengths (`rsa2048`'s 112 bits considered close enough to `aes128`'s 128 bits). `rsa16384` would be required for 256 bit key strength to match `aes256`.